-- (d) Pennine Lancashire Building Control Joint Committee - (e) Pennine Lancashire Leaders and Chief Executives Joint Committee - (f) Three Tier Forum a) Development Control Committee 1.
+(d) Pennine Lancashire Building Control Joint Committee

+(e) Pennine Lancashire Leaders and Chief Executives Joint Committee a) Development Control Committee 1.
 Planning and conservation - functions relating to town and country planning and development control as specified in Schedule 1 to the Local Authorities (functions and responsibilities) (England) Regulations 2000 (the functions regulations) (and any miscellaneous functions in that Schedule related or ancillary to town and country planning ) and the Planning and Compulsory Purchase Act 2004 and relevant schedules and regulations 2.
 Commons registration - The registration of common land or town and village greens and to register the variation of rights of common as set out in Schedule 1 to the Functions Regulations 3.
-To determine all matters as Local Planning Authority, except: decisions which would be substantially contrary to Burnley Local Plan and the Local Development Framework or any other clearly stated Council Policy; decisions which would give rise to substantial claims for compensation 4.
-To consider Local Impact Reports prepared by officers in respect of Nationally Significant Infrastructure Projects, and determine whether or not the LIR represents the position of Burnley Council in respect of the proposal.
+To determine all matters as Local Planning Authority, except: decisions which would be substantially contrary to Burnley Local Plan and the Local Development Framework or any other clearly stated Council Policy; decisions which would give rise to substantial claims for compensation On a planning matter where the Head of Housing and Development Control/Legal Officer has advised before the vote is taken that the decision that the Development Control Committee is minded to take would represent: (a) decisions which would be substantially contrary to Burnley's Local Plan or any clearly stated Council policy ;or (b) decisions which would give rise to substantial claims for compensation and the Head of Legal and Democratic Services (having also consulted the Chairman (or in his or her absence the Vice Chairman) of the Development Control Committee) has confirmed in writing that he/she agrees with that view no later than 5 working days after the day of the relevant Development Control Committee, whether it is a decision relating to enforcement action or the determination of a planning application, then the matter will be determined by the Full Council.
+4. To consider Local Impact Reports prepared by officers in respect of Nationally Significant Infrastructure Projects, and determine whether or not the LIR represents the position of Burnley Council in respect of the proposal.
 Head of Legal and Democratic Services 1.
-To sign and serve statutory notices except as are delegated to the Head of Housing and Development Control.
-2. To serve, where appropriate, Stop Notices.
-3. To take enforcement action, including Court proceedings, where there has been a breach of planning control 4.
-To confirm unopposed Orders for the diversion or stopping up of footpaths and bridleways.
-5. To serve a Building Preservation Notice, Hedgerow Retention Notice or a Tree Preservation Order in cases where emergency action is necessary.
-6. To confirm unopposed Tree Preservation Orders made by the Committee.
-L 1
+To sign and serve statutory notices except as are delegated to the Head of Housing and